AbiliLife/AbiliLife-backend/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the Apache License 2.0.